kuanadam/kuanadam/README.md

 ### Hey there!👋
-- I'm a senior studying Computer Science at the University of Rhode Island and an **aspiring software engineer/web developer!**
+- I'm a senior studying Computer Science at the University of Rhode Island and an **aspiring software engineer and web developer!**
-- Passionate about developing end-to-end products, from initial concept and design, to implementation and deployment.
+- My passion lies in developing end-to-end products, from initial concept and design, to implementation and deployment.
 - My goal is to create full-stack, user-friendly solutions that address real-world problems.

 ![kuanadam's Stats](https://github-readme-stats.vercel.app/api?username=kuanadam&theme=tokyonight&show_icons=true&hide_border=true&count_private=true)